 Does this scenario sound familiar to the problem in your home?

 You run your garbage disposal and find that water is beginning to be backed up into both basins of your two-sided sink.
-Not just water, but you also see scraps of food appear to float up with the backed up water.
-This is not a good sign, and it could lead to more problems for your plumbing pipes if left unattended to for a long period.
+Not just water, but you also see scraps of food appear to float up with the backed-up water.
+This is not a good sign, and it could lead to more problems for your plumbing pipes if left unattended for a long period.
 The problem you are facing is a clogged drain line.

 The good news is, there are actions you can take on your own to try to troubleshoot your garbage disposal or unclog your drain.
 The plumbers here at Benjamin Franklin Plumbing of Cedar Rapids are happy to help you out with this problem, and we want to share some tips with you on how you can fix it.
 If you are uncomfortable performing any of the tasks we mention, do not hesitate to call Benjamin Franklin Plumbing for a speedy and efficient repair.
 Our plumbers are available 24/7 and will always provide customer satisfactory drain cleaning.

-The cause of a clogged drain pipe could be food scrapes or any larger items that were not able to go through the pipe forcing it to be trapped, and as time goes on with this blockage, more debris accumulates causing the pipe to be blocked off completely.
+The cause of a clogged drain pipe could be food scraps or any larger items that were not able to go through the pipe forcing it to be trapped, and as time goes on with this blockage, more debris accumulates causing the pipe to be blocked off completely.
 Leaving this blockage here is not only bad for your plumbing, but it can also affect the comfort of your home.
-Your sink will not be operational, and the smell of backed up food and water will begin to be noticed in the kitchen.
+Your sink will not be operational, and the smell of backed-up food and water will begin to be noticed in the kitchen.